HuinaLi/XoodooSat/README.md

 the weight in here is actually the number of active columns.
 So after get the result of 3-round trails, we can replace the weight by the number of active columns.

-ou can see the optional parameters like round number(how many rounds to analysis), weight, etc.
+You can see the optional parameters like round number(how many rounds to analysis), weight, etc.

 Example:
 ```